Your Pre-school and Elementary School in Vienna

-We are knowledgeable
+We are all learners.

 For more information on the IB Primary Years Programme, please visit www.ibo.org.
+Learn more about the advantages of the IB PYP here.

 EY 1: Patterns

-In EY 1 we have started to inquire into patterns.
+In EY 1, we have started to inquire into patterns.
 The students already understood the concept of something being repeated in order to be called a pattern.
 Their collected knowledge about shapes helps them with describing and naming various patterns and also enables the students to compare them.
 ‘Is it really the same colour and pattern, or are you able to spot differences?’

 EY 1: ‘You’ve got a friend in me’